Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems: RBGS process

 For instance, BCGS algorithm approximates the exact solution to~\cref{eq:RBGSminimization} by $\bQ_{(1:i-1)}^\mathrm{T}\bW_{(i)}$, whereas BMGS projector~\cref{eq:blockMGS} improves this approximation under finite precision arithmetic, though it may cause a computational overhead in terms of inter-processor communication and operation with cache/RAM.

-As proposed in~\cite{balabanov2021randomizedGS}, a reduction of the computational cost and/or improvement of stability of Gram-Schmidt process can be obtained with a projector that gives a Q factor orthonormal with respect to $\langle \bTheta \cdot, \bTheta \cdot \rangle $ instead of the $\ell_2$-inner product as in standard methods.
+As proposed in~\parencite{balabanov2021randomizedGS}, a reduction of computational cost and/or improvement of {the} stability of {the} Gram-Schmidt process can be obtained with a projector that gives a Q factor orthonormal with respect to $\langle \bTheta \cdot, \bTheta \cdot \rangle $ instead of the $\ell_2$-inner product as in standard methods.
 In our case, this corresponds to taking $\bX$ as an approximate solution to

 which is a $k$-dimensional block least-squares problem.
-Since the sketching dimension satisfies $k \ll n$, hence a very accurate solution to~\cref{eq:skRBGSminimization} should be more efficient to compute than any, even the BCGS (i.e, the cheapest) solution to~\cref{eq:RBGSminimization}.
+Since the sketching dimension satisfies $k \ll n$, a very accurate solution to~\cref{eq:skRBGSminimization} should be more efficient to compute than even the {cheapest (i.e, BCGS)} solution to~\cref{eq:RBGSminimization}.
 Furthermore, with the right choice of random sketching matrices, the precomputation of the sketches of $\bQ_{(1:i-1)}$ and $\bW_{(i)}$ should also have only a minor cost compared to that of standard high-dimensional operations.
-If~\cref{eq:skRBGSminimization} is very small, its solution can be obtained with a direct solver based, for example, on Householder transformations or Givens rotations, requiring a cubic complexity.
-If the problem has a moderate size, so that the direct solvers have a considerable computational cost, one can use the fact that matrix $\bTheta\bQ_{(1:i-1)}$ is almost orthonormal, which implies applicability of iterative solvers requiring a quadratic complexity.
-Several such solvers are provided in~\cref{lssol}.
-For the QR orthogonalization with respect to $\langle \bTheta \cdot, \bTheta \cdot \rangle $ we have to also use the corresponding inter-block orthogonalization routine in Step 2 of~\cref{alg:BGS}, providing a Q factor orthonormal with respect to the sketched inner product.
-An efficient procedure for this task can be based on a standard $\ell_2$-orthogonalization followed by a {generalized Cholesky QR factorization} (see~\cref{interQR}).
-On the other hand, this task can also be performed with the single-vector randomized Gram-Schmidt algorithm from~\cite{balabanov2021randomizedGS}.
-The RBGS process using the random sketching projector is depicted in~\cref{alg:RBGS}.
+If~\cref{eq:skRBGSminimization} is very small, its solution can be obtained with a direct solver based, for example, on {Householder or Givens QR factorization}, requiring a cubic complexity. {If the problem has a moderate size, so that each direct solution has a considerable computational cost, it can be beneficial to recycle the QR factorization of $\bTheta \bQ_{(1:i-2)}$ computed at iteration $i-1$ to get the QR factorization of $\bTheta \bQ_{(1:i-1)}$.
+Alternatively, we may use the fact that} {the} {matrix $\bTheta\bQ_{(1:i-1)}$ is almost orthonormal, which implies applicability of iterative solvers running in quadratic complexity.
+Several such solvers are discussed in~\cref{lssol}.}